justinjm/gcp-bigquery-row-level-access/README.md

     ./data/crm_user.csv
 ```

+### Create row level access polices

-Then, create row level access policies for each table
+Then, we create row level access policies for each table by running the following SQL queries from within the [BigQuery console](https://console.cloud.google.com/bigquery):

 #### 1. crm_account policy